Write an Instagram Carousel Script With AI

 FAQ

-• Square or vertical carousels?: Vertical 4:5 takes more screen, gets more saves, and outperforms square in nearly every category.
+• Square or vertical carousels?: Vertical 4:5 at 1080×1350px takes ~25-33% more feed real estate than square, gets more saves, and outperforms square in nearly every category.
 Use vertical unless brand visuals demand square.
+Keep every slide the same aspect ratio — mixed ratios get cropped.

 • Should the cover slide have the brand logo?: Tiny, in a consistent corner.
 Big logo on slide 1 reads as a stock-photo template and hurts swipe rate.